sebnozzi/miniscript.ts/ROADMAP.md

   behaves like C# miniScript.
 Right now we are using primitive strings and there is no way to tell one reference from the other.
 There is no official test for this.
-- Implement importing of modules
-- Optional delimiter for print (print "Hello", "")
-  - Difficult to test because we output "per line"
-- `(null)[1] = 1` should throw error
-- Re-introduce debugger?

 - Normalize ALL (!) errors, check original code.
 - Partial parsing ... useful in interactive environments
   - The parser should know if input is "pending" and return